General privacy notice

 We may use personal information to let you know about Insight products and/or services that we believe will be of interest to you.
 We may contact you by email, post, or telephone or through other communication channels that we think you may find helpful.
 In all cases, we will respect your preferences for how you would like us to manage marketing communications with you.

 To protect your privacy rights and ensure you have control over how we manage marketing with you:

 - we will take steps to limit direct marketing to a reasonable and proportionate level and only send you communications which we believe may be of interest or relevance to you

 - you can ask us to stop direct marketing at any time by following the 'unsubscribe' link in email communications.
 Alternatively, you can contact us to specify communication you would like to receive (e.g. event invitations only)

 Your rights as a data subject

-You have a number of legal rights in relation to the personal data that we hold about you and you can exercise your rights by contacting us using the details at the back of this document.
+You have a number of legal rights in relation to the personal data that we hold about you and you can exercise your rights by contacting us using the details at the end of this document.
 These rights include:

 - the right to obtain information regarding the processing of your personal data and access to the personal data which we hold about you